Niagara Falls: Jumps, plunges and walks

+The first recorded publicity stunt using the Falls was the wreck of the schooner Michigan in 1827.
+Local hotel owners acquired a former Lake Erie freighter, loaded it with animals and effigies of people, towed it to a spot above the falls and let it plunge over the brink.
+Admission of fifty cents was charged.

 In October 1829, Sam Patch, who called himself "the Yankee Leapster", jumped from a high tower into the gorge below the falls and survived; this began a long tradition of daredevils trying to go over the falls.
 Englishman Captain Matthew Webb, the first man to swim the English Channel, drowned in 1883 trying to swim the rapids downriver from the falls.

 On October 24, 1901, 63-year-old Michigan school teacher Annie Edson Taylor became the first person to go over the falls in a barrel as a publicity stunt; she survived, bleeding, but otherwise unharmed.
 Soon after exiting the barrel, she said, "No one ought ever do that again."
 Days before Taylor's attempt, her domestic cat was sent over the falls in her barrel to test its strength.
 The cat survived the plunge unharmed and later posed with Taylor in photographs.
 Since Taylor's historic ride, over a dozen people have intentionally gone over the falls in or on a device, despite her advice.
 Some have survived unharmed, but others have drowned or been severely injured.
 Survivors face charges and stiff fines, as it is now illegal, on both sides of the border, to attempt to go over the falls.
 Charles Stephens, a 58-year-old barber from Bristol, England, went over the falls in a wooden barrel in July 1920 and was the first person to die in an endeavor of this type.
 Bobby Leach went over Horseshoe Falls in a crude steel barrel in 1911 and needed rescuing by William "Red" Hill Sr. Hill again came to the rescue of Leach following his failed attempt to swim the Niagara Gorge in 1920.
 In 1928, "Smiling Jean" Lussier tried an entirely different concept, going over the falls in a large rubber ball; he was successful and survived the ordeal.